There’s no better way to power up at breakfast than with a hearty Spanish tortilla – and any leftovers are perfect for a no-cook dinner.

 One of my best family vacation memories was Spain.
 We visited Seville, Marbella, and Granada when our daughter graduated high school.
 I knew our family vacations with just the 4 of us would soon be coming to an end, so I cashed out the frequent flyer and hotel points, and went big.
 We stayed in breathtakingly fabulous hotels that were once palaces, and explored everything from the beaches to the Pueblos Blancos, or white villages of Andalusia, to the ultra-amazing Alhambra, until we couldn’t walk another step.
 And we ate lots, and lots of tapas – including Spanish tortillas, full of crisp potatoes, golden onions, and usually some salty, Spanish ham, or jamón.

 This Spanish tortilla is a little bit nontraditional.
 Because Hatch chilis just happen to be in season here in the Southwest, and sweet potatoes have such a lovely melt in your mouth sweetness, and everything’s better with some cheese.
 So they’re all playing together here.
 The absolute BEST thing about a Spanish tortilla – or really, any kind of frittata, is that you can make it for breakfast, and eat leftovers for dinner.
 Or if you’re like me, and not really a morning person, make it for dinner, and eat the rest for breakfast.
 It’s the ultimate multi-purpose meal.

 Spanish Tortilla with Sweet Potatoes and Green Chilis

 - 2 hatch chilis sliced into thin rings

 - 2 large sweet potatoes peeled and cut into very thin slices

 - 1/2 teaspoon salt

-- Preheat the oven to 350 degrees, and lightly spray a non-stick oven safe frying pan.
+- Preheat the oven to 350 degrees, and lightly spray a non-stick oven safe frying pan or casserole dish.
 Set the pan aside.

 - Add the garlic, and saute for another 30 seconds.